ssp21/ssp21-spec/ssp21.md

 An efficient certificate format that utilizes Elliptic Curve Cryptography (ECC) public keys will be used to reduce certificate sizes.

-# Trust anchor mode
+# Handshake mode

-While the primary aim of this specification is describe the protocol in sufficient detail that it can be faithfully implemented, it is important to describe the tradeoffs for the various modes of operation that are supported in the protocol.
-This non-normative section of the document describes these modes and how they are harmonized at a high level.
+While the primary aim of this specification is describe the protocol in sufficient detail that it can be faithfully implemented, it is important to describe the trade-offs for the various handshake mode that are supported in the protocol.
+This non-normative section of the document describes these modes at a high level.

-SSP21 sends the same handshake messages, in the same order, regardless of the anchor mode is in use.
-The messages have roughly the same meaning, but certain fields are interpreted in different ways depending on the active mode.
+SSP21 sends the same handshake messages, in the same order, regardless of the handshake mode specified.
+The messages have roughly the same meaning, but certain fields are interpreted in different ways depending on the mode.
 The handshake has two request-response phases that can be roughly summarized as follows:

-* A single round-trip request/response (1-RTT) to perform key negotiation (phase 1 - key negotia
+* A single round-trip request/response (1-RTT) to perform key negotiation (phase 1 - key negotiation)
 * Each party then transmit its first session data message to authenticate (phase 2 - authentication and optional payload)

-After a cryptographic session has been established with a corresponding set of shared session keys, the protocol behaves identically any mode.
-Session negotiation, however, will use a different trust anchor mechanism to authenticate the remote endpoint and perform key derivation.
-These three modes are described in the following three sections.
+Only phase 1 differs depending on the mode.
+The authentication in phase 2 and the session itself are identical in all handshake modes.
+The modes are described informally in the following sections, mostly for the purposes of analyzing the benefits and short-comings of each mode.

 ## Mode #1: shared secrets

-In this mode, each pair of parties that wish to communication have a shared-secret that both parties possess prior to establishing a communication session.
+In this mode, each pair of parties that wishes to communicate must have a shared-secret that both parties possess prior to establishing a session.
 This secret may be installed manually, or distributed securely using emerging technologies like Quantum Key Distribution (QKD).
 Security is achieved in knowing that only the other end of the channel possesses the same key.
-This shared secret is then used to establish a set of session session keys, which are then used to authenticate the remote endpoint and transfer secure data.
+This shared secret, along with a random nonce from each endpoint, is then used to establish a set of shared session keys.

 This mode of operation uses symmetric cryptography only, and consequently has a number of advantages: